Return to Social Chess

 • Ties will be resolved as follows using the following tie-breaks in sequence:

-3. Some form of play-off devised by the organiser to separate players from the same handicap group.
+2. Some form of play-off devised by the organiser.

 [^1]: Please note that the Friendly Cup is deliberately weighted to allow opportunities for the less strong players to win.